• Home

 Wall Street was happy with Powell’s decision to cut interest rates by 25 basis points to the 3.5% level.
 The S&P 500 reacted by hitting a new record high in the middle of trading before falling back.
 It closed up 0.76% at 6,886.

 Powell also signaled that there would be no more immediate rate cuts.
 “We’ve cut now three [times].
 We’ve now cut a total of 175 basis points.
-And, as I mentioned, you know, we feel like we’re well-positioned to wait and see how the economy evolves from here.”
+And, as I mentioned, you know, we feel like we’re well positioned to wait and see how the economy evolves from here.”

 This morning, S&P futures were down 0.53%.
-That’s likely a reflection of three things: Powell’s confirmation that there will be no more rounds of cheaper money for a while; profit-taking from traders whose bets paid off as the S&P rose yesterday; and a poor earnings call from Oracle which missed expectations on revenues while reporting a huge increase in spending on AI.
+That’s likely a reflection of three things: Powell’s confirmation that there will be no more rounds of cheaper money for a while; profit-taking from traders whose bets paid off as the S&P rose yesterday; and a poor earnings call from Oracle that missed expectations on revenues while reporting a huge increase in spending on AI.
 The stock was down 11.5% in overnight trading.
 Nasdaq 100 futures were also down 0.74% premarket.

 Here’s a snapshot of the markets ahead of the opening bell in New York this morning: